sweattep/modern_quotes/README.md

 >a 400 page “organizational bible”

+>OK, is this going to be the only thing I ever accomplish in life?

 >completeness must sacrificed whenever implementation simplicity is jeopardized.
 Consistency can be sacrificed to achieve completeness if simplicity is retained; especially worthless is consistency of interface

 >One major contributor to procrastination is uncertainty: having a hazy sense of how long the task will take usually makes it seem larger and more involved than it turns out to be.